 How to Make Basic Tea Soda:

-- Steep 2 tea bags of your favourite tea in 3 cups of boiling water.
+- Steep 2 tea bags of your favorite tea in 3 cups of boiling water.

 - Let it chill by putting it in the fridge or freezer.